TBD54566975/ssi-playground/README.md

 ## Introduction

-It relies on the [SSI Service](https://github.com/TBD54566975/ssi-service), so make sure to get that project pulled down and running locally.

-Once you've followed the steps to get SSI Service running locally, you can run this playground.
+The SSI Playground is meant to help orient new faces into the SSI ecosystem.
+It consumes the [SSI Service](https://github.com/TBD54566975/ssi-service).

+The only pre-requisite is you need to have Docker [installed](https://docs.docker.com/get-docker/).

 ## Getting Started

 Use `npm start` to start running the playground locally.

+Open your browser to [http://localhost:8081](http://localhost:8081).

+### Cleanup
+Use `npm run cleanup` to remove the SSI Service Docker container.
+Test data is stored in session storage.
+It's a good idea to end a browser sesssion before running `npm run cleanup`.

 ## Add mock payload templates